Passenger pigeon: Behavior and ecology

+Migration and social behavior

 The passenger pigeon was nomadic, constantly migrating in search of food, shelter, or nesting grounds.
 In his 1831 Ornithological Biography, American naturalist and artist John James Audubon described a migration he observed in 1813 as follows:

 I dismounted, seated myself on an eminence, and began to mark with my pencil, making a dot for every flock that passed.
 In a short time finding the task which I had undertaken impracticable, as the birds poured in in countless multitudes, I rose and, counting the dots then put down, found that 163 had been made in twenty-one minutes.
 I traveled on, and still met more the farther I proceeded.
 The air was literally filled with Pigeons; the light of noon-day was obscured as by an eclipse; the dung fell in spots, not unlike melting flakes of snow, and the continued buzz of wings had a tendency to lull my senses to repose ...
 I cannot describe to you the extreme beauty of their aerial evolutions, when a hawk chanced to press upon the rear of the flock.
 At once, like a torrent, and with a noise like thunder, they rushed into a compact mass, pressing upon each other towards the center.
 In these almost solid masses, they darted forward in undulating and angular lines, descended and swept close over the earth with inconceivable velocity, mounted perpendicularly so as to resemble a vast column, and, when high, were seen wheeling and twisting within their continued lines, which then resembled the coils of a gigantic serpent ...
 Before sunset I reached Louisville, distant from Hardensburgh fifty-five miles.
 The Pigeons were still passing in undiminished numbers and continued to do so for three days in succession.

-These flocks were frequently described as being so dense that they blackened the sky and as having no sign of subdivisions.
-The flocks ranged from only 1.0 m above the ground in windy conditions to as high as 400 m.
-These migrating flocks were typically in narrow columns that twisted and undulated, and they were reported as being in nearly every conceivable shape.
-A skilled flyer, the passenger pigeon is estimated to have averaged 100 km/h during migration.
-It flew with quick, repeated flaps that increased the bird's velocity the closer the wings got to the body.
-It was equally adept and quick flying through a forest as through open space.
-A flock was also adept at following the lead of the pigeon in front of it, and flocks swerved together to avoid a predator.
-When landing, the pigeon flapped its wings repeatedly before raising them at the moment of landing.
-The pigeon was awkward when on the ground, and moved around with jerky, alert steps.